v1993/evdevhook2/README.md

 * DualSense controller

 Please note that as of right now only Nintendo controllers were tested.
-DualShock and Dual Sense *should* work - feedback would be very welcome.
+DualShock and DualSense *should* work - feedback would be very welcome.

 ## Configuration